 Now the current National League leaders have their sights set on continuing their magical run towards the cup.
-We sat down with Cowley and first-team performance analyst Glenn Skingsley to hear how they’ve been able to achieve such impressive results for the club, and what their preparations look like for their upcoming tie with Premier League side Burnley.
+We sat down with Cowley and first-team performance analyst Glenn Skingsley to hear how they were able to achieve such impressive results for the club, and what their preparations look like for their upcoming tie with Premier League side Burnley.

-For a team to make a run in any competition it all has to start somewhere.
-For the staff at Lincoln it all begins with meticulous preparation, and their use of Hudl has been instrumental as part of this process.
-Although this is the first year that the Imps have been on Hudl, it’s not the first time that the staff has used it.
+For a team to make a run in any competition, it has to start somewhere.
+For the staff at Lincoln, it all begins with meticulous preparation and their use of Hudl has been instrumental as part of this process.
+Although this is the first year the Imps have been on Hudl, it’s not the first time that the staff has used it.

-The hours spent on analysis each week can range from any number of specifics the staff chooses to focus on, but a tremendous amount of time is spent on analysing their opponents.
-Ultimately, the video analysis they do helps them to be prepared for any eventuality when they take the pitch.
+The hours spent on analysis each week ranges depending on the specifics the staff chooses to focus on.
+Regardless, they spend a tremendous amount of time on analysing their opponents.
+This helps them be prepared for any eventuality when they take the pitch.
 “The focus will be the same whether we’re playing a league game or a cup game,” said Cowley.
 “Monday will [usually] be a debrief of the game, so we’ll use Hudl to break the game down...We’ll look at areas where we did well and areas that we can improve in.
 We’ll do that as a group.

 “Thursday will be a day where we start to talk about the opposition.
 We’ll do some analysis on the opposition, look at their strengths and areas where we feel like we can exploit them.”

-The squad will then use that analysis to implement things directly into training following.
+The squad will then implement that analysis directly into training.
 It’s a system that clearly translates to execution on the pitch.

-Overall, the staff spends countless hours each week pouring over video of matches, sometimes watching back their own matches two or three times until they’ve fully grasped every single aspect they want to analyse.
-“It gives us an insight into aspects of the game, tactically,” said Skingsley. “[and] it gives us added analysis to look at how they [opponent's] play.”
+Overall, the staff spends countless hours each week poring over video of matches, sometimes watching back their own matches two or three times until they fully grasp every single aspect they want to analyse.
+“It gives us an insight into aspects of the game, tactically,” said Skingsley. “[And] it gives us added analysis to look at how they [opponent's] play.”

 The dedication to progress flows from the top down.
 The ability to monitor their players within Hudl helps the staff keep everything organized in the buildup to a big match.
 “It tells us a lot about our players,” said Cowley.
 “Their willingness to want to learn and to improve [means] dedicating time.”
 From their perspective, it’s one of the factors that has seen them go on this remarkable run.

 For the club, it’s all about the process.
-From their style of play on the pitch to the work they do off of it, they are motivated to keep pushing forward to new heights.
-The ambition is clear - it’s around continuous development, individually and collectively, as they continue their magical run.
+From their style of play on the pitch to the work they do off of it, they're motivated to keep pushing forward to new heights.
+The ambition is clear—it’s around continuous development, individually and collectively, as they continue their magical run.
 “That extra one percent that [Hudl] gives us is more than other teams, and hopefully that one percent is enough to get us promoted and a [give us] a good run in the FA Cup,” said Skingsley.

-Sign up for a free trial of Hudl and experience the power of video analysis for yourself.
+Sign up for a free trial of Hudl and experience the power of video analysis first-hand.